 A. Yes.
 And we do that to a greater or lesser extent not only as adults but as children growing up.
 This is the great nightmare of parents, in fact, as they wrestle over the question on how much agency to give their children and how much they should be controlled.
 Indeed, being a parent is perhaps one of the greatest lessons you will ever learn on free agency.

-Q. So it's as you have always said -- family life is a shadow of the relationship between God and mankind?
+Q. So it's as you have always said -- family life is a shadow of the relationship between Elohim (God) and mankind?

 A. Such a conclusion is, in my opinion, inevitable.
-The nuclear family in relationship to its parents is a microcosm of the human race in its relationship to God.
-The addage, "as above, so below", certainly holds true in this regard.
+The nuclear family in relationship to its parents is a microcosm of the human race in its relationship to Elohim (God).
+The addage, 'as above, so below', certainly holds true in this regard.

-Q. So what has your relationship with your family taught you about your relationship to God?
+Q. So what has your relationship with your family taught you about your relationship to Elohim (God)?

-Q. So God makes rules in exactly the same way for the happiness of society?
+Q. So Elohim (God) makes rules in exactly the same way for the happiness of society?

-A. Unlike us mortals who, with or without religion, tend to live by trial and error, God's experience (if I can call it that) is perfect.
-From the very beginning God has laid down rules for our inter-personal relationships.
+A. Unlike us mortals who, with or without religion, tend to live by trial and error, Yahweh's experience (if I can call it that) is perfect.
+From the very beginning Yahweh has laid down rules for our inter-personal relationships.
 When mankind has ignored them, we have suffered terribly.
 And why has mankind ignored them?
 What has been his excuse?
-Think about it -- the excuse to rebell against God has always been FREEDOM!
+Think about it -- the excuse to rebell against Elohim (God) has always been the claim to FREEDOM!
 Freedom to do whatever he has wanted to do.
 Freedom for each individual, maybe, but certainly not freedom for society as a whole.

 Q. I see.
 So you're saying, in effect, that there isn't just one agency but at least two?